Updated August 2019

 A user does not have to register to use the childcarecareersscotland.scot website, but a user must register if they wish to receive further information by email about a career in early learning and childcare.

 The registration information we require to allow a user to register to receive news and updates via email is the full name and email address of the user.
-The information we require to allow a user to receive the results of the survey diagnosis is only their email address.

 This information is stored securely on our database until such time as a user chooses to unsubscribe from receiving further information.
 Users who no longer wish to receive our newsletters and other updates may opt-out of receiving these communications by clicking on the unsubscribe option on any email communication received or by contacting us by email at any time at email@example.com.